remult/remult/docs/docs/validation.md

 title = ''
 ```

-Is supports array of validators as well :
+It supports array of validators as well :

 ```ts
 import { Validators } from 'remult'